Employee Assistance Program (EAP) Services in Emergency Services

 Building Resilience in High-Pressure Roles

-A large vehicle collision occurred on a regional highway, and a crew of paramedics worked diligently to stabilize the patients who were present at the site.
-Despite the fact that they were adept and had saved lives, the event remained ingrained in their memories.
-An individual who was a paramedic was unable to sleep at home and was becoming increasingly agitated due to the fact that one of the injured individuals had small children of the same age as him.
+A big truck crash happened on a regional highway, and a team of paramedics worked hard to make sure the people who were hurt were safe.
+Even though they were skilled and had saved lives, the experience stuck with them.
+A paramedic couldn't sleep at home and was getting more and more upset since one of the injured people had tiny children who were the same age as him.

 Supporting Leaders and Managers